notwa/crap/README.md

 __crap\_tube (0x50F7BA11)__

-static waveshaper with 4x oversampling, sounds kinda like a tube i guess? be aware that the oversampling is a bit naive and attenuates the signal past 17kHz, assuming a 44.1kHz sample rate.
+static waveshaper with 4x oversampling, sounds kinda like a tube i guess? be aware that its oversampling currently boosts top-most frequencies by ~2dB before attenuating.

 ### crap delay test